-If you’re ready to learn more about how peer-to-peer fundraising can support your nonprofit’s fundraising efforts, read on!
+If you’re ready to learn more about how peer-to-peer fundraising can work for your organization, read on!

 Who can use peer-to-peer fundraising?

 Everyone can use peer-to-peer fundraising!
-When individuals raise money for themselves or their families, like to pay for medical expenses or adoption fees, it’s generally called crowdfunding, but it relies on the same principle as nonprofit peer-to-peer fundraising.
+You’ve probably already seen or experienced this type of fundraising.
+When individuals raise money for medical expenses or adoption fees on platforms like GoFundMe, it’s generally called crowdfunding.
+But crowdfunding relies on the same principle as nonprofit peer-to-peer fundraising!

 Why does peer-to-peer fundraising work?

-- Your donors feel more connected to your nonprofit after personally advocating and raising money for it!
+- Donors feel more connected to your nonprofit after personally raising money for it!

-Donors love to participate in peer-to-peer fundraisers for their favorite organizations because it gives them the chance to take a proactive role in supporting the organization, as well as show their friends and family what the organization’s mission means to them personally.
+Donors love participating in these fundraisers because it gives them a way to support their favorite organizations.
+It also gives them a way to show their friends and family what your mission means to them personally.

 When is a good time to use peer-to-peer fundraising?

-- Giving Days.
-Giving days, like #GivingTuesday, are mini 24-hour campaigns that challenge donors to raise as much money as they can during that day.
-Peer-to-peer fundraising makes sharing the campaign easy, and the sense of urgency inspires friends to donate.
+- Giving days.
+Giving days like #GivingTuesday are short campaigns that challenge nonprofits to raise as much money as they can during that day.
+Peer-to-peer fundraising makes sharing the campaign easy and spreads that sense of urgency to lots of different donors.

-For more ways to involve peer-to-peer fundraising in your nonprofit’s efforts, check out our guide to over 65 awesome fundraising ideas and events.
+For more peer-to-peer fundraising ideas, check out our guide to over 65 awesome fundraising ideas and events.